Magazine

 The structure of the investment plays a significant role in repayment:

 • Loan-based EB-5 investments tend to have predictable repayment terms with lower risk.
+These are structured like traditional loans, with fixed durations (typically 3–5 years) and scheduled repayment.

-3. USCIS Delays
+3. USCIS Processing Delays and Visa Retrogression

 4. Exit Strategy